 My archaeological research is mainly directed at understanding past human behaviour through the study of stone artefacts.
 I have current research projects in Australia, India, Africa and France that all seek to further develop our understanding of Palaeolithic human behaviour, settlement and subsistence via the study of lithic technology.

 I completed my undergraduate and Honours degrees in archaeology in the Department of Anthropology and Sociology (now the School of Social Science) at the University of Queensland in 1995.

 In 2004 I received my PhD in the School of Anthropology and Archaeology at the Australian National University on the topic of long-term technological change in Wardaman Country, Northern Territory.

 I then undertook a postdoctoral fellowship in the Leverhulme Centre for Human Evolutionary Studies at the University of Cambridge.
 In 2005 I returned to the School of Social Science to begin a second Postdoctoral Fellowship looking at Palaeolithic core technologies between Africa and Australia.

-I am now an Associate Professor in the School of Social Science and teach lithic technology, ancient technologies, and Australian archaeology.
+I am now an ARC Future Fellow and Professor in the School of Social Science and teach lithic technology, ancient technologies, and Australian archaeology.